School of Social and Political Science

 Background

-Currently, I am funding my studies by working as a lecturer in national security education at InHolland Rotterdam.
-I also manage two international foundations that focus on development work.
-My contributions to these fields have been recognized through several city council awards.
+I currently fund my studies by working at a Dutch government executive agency in infrastructure, freelancing in development and security, and teaching part-time outside Edinburgh.
+Previously, I was a lecturer in national security at InHolland Rotterdam.
+I also manage two international foundations focused on development work, and my contributions have been recognized with several city council awards.

-To maintain my mental well-being, I actively engage in sports, travel the world to gain new perspectives, and enjoy spending time with my partner.
-I live in between The Netherlands, the UK and South Africa.
+To maintain my mental well-being, I stay active through sports, travel the world to gain new perspectives, and split my time between the Netherlands, the UK, and South Africa.